Duncanma/Blog/content/Blog/order-fulfillment.md

     + "me at support@duncanmackenzie.net\n\n";
 ```

-Finally I use the customer's email, create the right email objects, and send it off.
+Finally, I use the customer's email, create the right email objects, and send it off.

 ```csharp
 EmailRecipients recipients = new EmailRecipients();